cseseniordesign/rna-nanostructures/documentation/tutorials/wagtail.md

 To Edit CSS, see the __Edit CSS__ section above.
 The CSS for the documentation page is under the CSS Comment `--- Home Page ---` and contains the following classes currently: `home-heading`, `home-heading-text`, `home-heading-img`, `page-preview-wrapper`, `top-margin-big`, `home-heading-container`, `preview-col`

+**`contact-header`**: class is used for the home page heading.
+It currently aligns the text in the center.

+**`home-heading-text`**: class is used for the main text box on the home page.
+Right now it just colors the heading text.

+**`home-heading-img`**: class is used for centering the RNA picture within its Bootstrap column.

+**`page-preview-wrapper`**: class is used for positioning the container for "page previews" which are the hexagonal links to other pages.

+**`top-margin-big`**: class is used for creating a large top margin to maintain adequate spacing.
+It can be used anywhere in the project.

+**`home-heading-container`**: class is a container for the top portion of the page and is used for positioning the background image.
+It changes the opacity of the background at <600px

+**`preview-col`**: class is used for further positioning of the "page previews"

 #### HTML

 To edit HTML, see the __Editing Elements__ section above.
 This section will detail any possibly confusing sections of design.